New Attitude Day #1...Joshua Harris

 He also warned against many of the Christian writers that are so being embraced by our generation.
 Just because a writer can accurately describe all that you are feeling and all your turmoil and all you questions, this does not mean that the medicine they prescribe is in line with God's scriptures.

-...self-assertion, headstrong obstinacy and arrogance."
+Paul also warns Timothy to flee youthful passions.
+Often this is used to talk about sexual lusting, but if you read it in context with the chapter, Paul is talking about much more than just sex.
+John Stott calls it "...self-assertion, headstrong obstinacy and arrogance."
 When we see sin in our lives-do we casually stroll away from it, or do we flee from it with all our might?
 (I'm reminded of the scripture that says there is to be not even a hint of impurity among you.
 Also, there is a line in the movie "Walk the Line" that this makes me think of.
 "God gave us a great big apple, See!
 He said don't touch.
 He didn't say touch it every once in a while, He didn't say take a nibble when you're hungry.
 He said Don't Touch It!
 Don't think about touchin'it.
 Don't sing about touchin' it.
 Don't even think about singin' about touchin' it!”)
 So often we think, how close can I get to sin without it affecting me instead of how far away from sin can I get.

 He posed a heart revealing question for many of the students.
 He asked whether or not we have grown comfortable with our current level of holiness.
 He said that compromise is not sophisticated and it is not mature.
 It is just sin-plain and simple.